Table of Contents

 frameRecorder.enabled = false;

-This operation immediately stops recording and blocks until the file is written.
+This operation will immediately stop recording and block until the file write is complete.

 Important

-You must call stop recording, otherwise the recording file will be incomplete, causing some features or the entire file to be unusable:
+Must call stop recording, otherwise the recording file write is incomplete, which may cause some features or the entire file to be unusable:

-• When the recording format is H264, the EIF file cannot jump to a specified time point for playback (seek), and can only be played from the beginning
+• When the recording format is H264, the EIF file cannot jump to a specified time point for playback (seek), it can only play from the beginning

 • When the recording format is Obsolete, the EIF file cannot be used